Code-Institute-Submissions/planties/README.md

 # Testing

+All the links have been manually tested.
+Tested if there are any problems in the coding or code styling from the Problems tab in Gitpod.
+There are some long line that I couldn't figure out how to me more PEP8 friendly.
+I did a detailed testing on each page and updated the results using an Excel as you can see below.
+You can also see it in the **assets** folder.

 # Observations

 - The website has been checked for responsiveness on a multitude of screen sizes from PC to portable devices, such as tablets and mobile phones.